eolatham/smarthome-dashboard-simulation/team_meetings/meeting07_notes.md

-# Team Meeting 06 - 10/25/2021
+# Team Meeting 07 - 11/01/2021

 ## Agenda

 - Give task progress update
-- Demo current app functionality

 ## Meeting Notes

-### Finished from last week

-- Control screen
+### Utility Usage Page

-- Thermostat component
+- Table component is done

-### Not Finished

-- Utility usage chart and table functions
-- Setting up floor plan for smart home
+- Graph data is present but needs to be converted to graph

-### Frontend
+### Floor Plan

-- Basic floorplan laid out in HTML/CSS
-  - Will need to add light/door components to this floorplan
+- Abstract icon component that will be used to display many of the floor plan components
+- Lightbulb - takes in IconProps and adds specific lightbulb visual components and passes the rest to abstract IconComponent
+- Lightbulbs have an OnClick, Doors do not

 ## Next Meeting

-- Finish creating components for doors/windows/lights (Next Monday)
+- Finish floorplan components
-- Create utility usage chart and table stubbed functions (Wednesday)
-- Create utility usage chart
+- Move floorplan components to specific locations in the room
+- Finish graph component